-1670s, "a severe blow," probably from a Scandinavian source (compare Norwegian slamre, Swedish slemma "to slam, bang") of imitative origin.
-Meaning "a violent closing of a door" is from 1817.
-Meaning "an insult, put-down" is from 1884.
+"a severe blow," 1670s, probably from a Scandinavian source (compare Norwegian slamre, Swedish slemma "to slam, bang") of imitative origin.
+The meaning "a violent closing of a door" is from 1817.
+The meaning "an insult, put-down" is from 1884.

-The grand slam in bridge is recorded by 1892; earlier in related card games by 1800; figurative sense of "complete success" is attested by 1920; the baseball sense of "home run with the bases loaded" is by 1935, probably a natural extension from the card game sense, with suggestion of slam (n.1).
+The grand slam in bridge is recorded by 1892; it was used earlier in related card games (by 1800); the figurative sense of "complete success" is attested by 1920.
+The baseball sense of "home run with the bases loaded" is by 1935, probably a natural extension from the card game sense, with suggestion of slam (n.1).
 It also was the name of a brand of golf clubs in the 1920s and '30s.

-1690s, "to beat, slap;" 1775 as "to shut with force," from slam (n.1).
-Meaning "throw or push with force" is from 1870.
-Meaning "say uncomplimentary things about" is from 1916.
+1690s, "to beat, slap;" 1775, "shut (a door, window, book, etc.) with force," from slam (n.1).
+The meaning "throw or push with force" is from 1870.
+The sense of "say uncomplimentary things about" is from 1916.
 Related: Slammed; slamming.